koding/kdlearn/guides/what-happened-to-127-0-0-1/index.md

 node hello.js 127.0.0.1
 ```

-Next, lets visit out domain at the following address, making sure to replace
+Next, lets visit our domain at the following address, making sure to replace
 `username` with your Koding username.

 ```